EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Ankara positions itself as a responsible regional power while cautiously welcoming a truce it doubts will hold
+Ankara positions itself as responsible regional power, cautiously welcoming a truce it doubts will hold

 Dominant angle identified — does not reflect unanimity of this country’s media

-Ankara greets the ceasefire with the caution of a player who knows Middle Eastern promises have a short shelf life.
-The Daily Sabah reports that Erdogan 'welcomes' the truce while hoping for 'full implementation on the ground' — diplomatic language betraying Turkish skepticism.
-Turkey positions itself as a responsible regional power: Erdogan calls for concrete application of the deal, not just its signing.
-This positioning serves Turkish ambitions in the Middle East — Ankara wants to be seen as a stabilizing actor, contrasting with what it perceives as American unpredictability and Israeli aggression.
-Turkish coverage is the most measured in the panel, avoiding both triumphalism and alarmism, while overlooking Turkey's ambiguous role: a NATO member that did not support US operations, and an Iranian neighbor sharing gas interests.
+Ankara welcomes the ceasefire with caution of an actor knowing Middle Eastern promises have short shelf lives.
+The Daily Sabah reports Erdoğan "welcomes favorably" the truce while hoping for its "full implementation on the ground" — diplomatic language betraying Turkish skepticism.
+Turkey positions itself as responsible regional power: Erdoğan calls for concrete implementation, not just signature.
+This positioning serves Turkish Middle Eastern ambitions — Ankara wants to be seen as stabilizing actor, contrasting what it perceives as American unpredictability and Israeli aggression.
+Turkish coverage is the panel's most measured, avoiding both triumphalism and alarmism, but passes over Turkey's ambiguous role in conflict: NATO member who did not support American operations, Iran neighbor with whom it shares gas interests.

 Omission of Turkish refusal to support NATO operations